MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-iddcx_displayconfigpath.md

 ### -field MonitorObject

-Monitor object handle that the driver provides to identify the monitor this path is targeted at.
+An [**IDDCX_MONITOR**](/windows-hardware/drivers/display/iddcx-objects) object handle that the driver provides to identify the monitor this path is targeted at.

 ### -field Position